kaschmo/sh_face_rec/README.md

 ## Setup and Performance
 The application is written to work on a Raspberry Pi3.
-Python3 is recommended.
+Python3 is required.
 I used Anaconda as environment manager.
 Use the env.yml file in the root directory to set up an working Anaconda environment.
 Configuration is pretty self-explanatory in confi.ini

-Image/Video Handling is done with openCV, so any streaming IP camera or file system videos should work (not tested) Performance with 640x480 videos (mjpg) on the RPi3 is 3 FPS if no faces are present, 0.7 FPS with one face, 0.4 FPS with 2 faces.
+Image/Video Handling is done with openCV, so any streaming IP camera or file system videos should work (not tested) Performance with 640x480 videos (mjpg) on the RPi3:
+- 3 FPS if no faces are in frame
+- 0.7 FPS with one face in frame
+- 0.4 FPS with 2 faces in frame

 ![Setup Pis](doc/images/setup.png?raw=true)

 ### Folder Structure
 - sh_face_rec: contains all the code
--- align: mtcnn detector code (from facenet)
+    - align folder: mtcnn detector code (from facenet)
--- config.ini: all config data
+    - config.ini: all config data for application
+    - logging.conf: logging configuration
+    - startserver.py is the main
-- models: contains pre-trained NN and classifier models (need to be downloaded)
+- models: contains pre-trained models for CNN and classifier models (need to be downloaded. links below.)
 - test: contains unit test for components and visual debugging testcases for whole application
 - testing_data: contains videos/images for testing
 - training_data: contains labeled faces for training classifier